Jennifer Lawrence: 2021–present: Mainstream resurgence

-After executive producing the documentary Zuraswki v.
-Texas (2024), Lawrence next produced and starred in Die My Love (2025), a thriller directed by Lynne Ramsay, which premiered at the Cannes Film Festival.
-For her performance as a single mother experiencing mental health issues following the end of her marriage, she garnered acclaim from critics, some of whom declared it was a return to form.
+After executive producing the documentary Zurawski v Texas (2024), Lawrence next produced and starred in Die My Love (2025), a thriller directed by Lynne Ramsay, which premiered at the Cannes Film Festival.
+Her performance garnered acclaim from critics, some of whom declared it was a return to form.
 Tim Grierson of Screen International considered Lawrence to be "the match that lights Lynne Ramsay's gripping, slow-burn fifth feature," and praised her ability to give "a volcanic performance that is nonetheless very controlled, avoiding melodramatic theatrics."
 That same year, Lawrence was honored for her contributions to cinema with the Donostia Award at the San Sebastián International Film Festival, becoming the youngest recipient in the award's history.

+She will reprise her role as Katniss Everdeen in The Hunger Games: Sunrise on the Reaping, set to release in November 2026.
+She will portray the mafia informant Arlyne Brickman and Hollywood talent agent Sue Mengers in Paolo Sorrentino's film adaptation of Teresa Carpenter's book Mob Girl and an untitled biopic, respectively.
+Lawrence will additionally star in and produce Luca Guadagnino's film adaptation of the novel Burial Rites, about the last woman to be executed for murder in Iceland.
+She is attached to star in the upcoming Apple Studios and A24 mystery film The Wives.

 Artistry and public image

 In 2012, the review website IndieWire described Lawrence's off-screen persona as "down-to-earth, self-deprecating, unaffected".
 Adam McKay, who directed Lawrence in Don't Look Up, considered her "a strong, funny truth-teller".
 "No one has more beautiful anger than Jen," McKay said.
 "When she unleashes, it is a sight to behold."
 An IGN writer described her as a "sharp", "funny" and "quirky" actress who liked to "stay grounded" despite her considerable success.
 Lawrence has said she finds acting "stupid" in comparison to life-saving professions like doctors, and therefore does not believe in being "cocky" about her accomplishments.